 All information within the IMAC website is based upon relevant, evidence-based data.
 Changes to content are made on an "as required" basis.

-Content is amended by the Technical Writer or the Communications Manager, in consultation with other members of the Editorial and Review team as required.
+Content is amended by the Medical Writer or the Information Manager, in consultation with other members of the Editorial and Review team as required.

-Clinical or scientific content changes are checked and approved by either the Director or Director of Research.
+Clinical or scientific content changes are checked and approved by the Medical Director.

 Editorial and Review Team